tunalagoona/postgres-playground/deadlock-prevention.md

   1 | global lock
         </pre>
         <i>The <b>client#1</b> acquires the "global lock" <br />
-          to be able to edit the rows in the table.</i>
+          to be able to edit the rows in the roles table.</i>
       </td>
       <td></td>
     </tr>